curl/everything-curl/http-redirects.md

 wanted.
 The server basically says “go look over *here* instead for that thing you asked for“.

-But not all redirects are alike.
+Redirects are not all alike.
 How permanent is the redirect?
 What request method should the client use in the next request?

 All redirects also need to send back a `Location:` header with the new URI to